Denver International Airport: History

 On August 20, 2021, the airport experienced a mechanical failure of its train system that caused significant delays.
 In response, a request for information from the private sector was issued to analyze options to possibly supplement the train system in the future.
 By 2023, several companies proposed their ideas to transport passengers.

 In 2022, a committee was formed to support efforts to establish flights between Denver and Africa.
+A public survey was conducted but results were not released and, to date, no direct flights to Africa have been established.

 In August 2022, DEN broke ground on an additional gate expansion project that would bring a total of 14 ground-loaded/tarmac gates to the east end of Concourse A to be used solely for Frontier Airlines operations.
 Originally constructed in 2018 as temporary regional gates for United Airlines, this A-East wing was vacated by United earlier in 2022, making way for the renovation and expansion of the Frontier gates.
 It is intended to be removed once a more permanent A-East expansion (similar to what recently opened in A-West) occurs at an unknown future date.
 The renovated and expanded Concourse A-East wing officially opened summer 2024 and resulted in a gain of four gates for Frontier Airlines.

 In December 2023 DEN started construction on a new 'Center of Equity and Excellence in Aviation' which will help under-served communities and prepare current and future employees for a career in aviation.
-The CEEA will be located directly below the Westin Hotel and DEN Plaza and is expected to open in late 2024 or early 2025.
+The CEEA will be located directly below the Westin Hotel and DEN Plaza.
+Construction reached substantial completion in 2025, with the broader Great Hall Program expected to be completed by the end of 2027.

 In late 2023, the airport laid out preliminary plans to add four new concourses with 100 more gates east and west of the terminal by 2045.
 The project is being referred to as 'Operation 2045' and will help support the airport's goal of serving over 125 million passengers annually by that time.

 On April 30, 2025, DEN welcomed the Airbus A380 for the first time for regular commercial service operated by Lufthansa.
 The aircraft arrived from Munich International Airport (MUC) at 1:45 pm local time and departed back to Munich at 4:15 pm.
 Lufthansa ran daily A380 flights from DEN to Munich until September 30.

+In May 2026, DEN announced preliminary plans to build pedestrian tunnels to transport passengers between the terminal and concourses to provide an alternative to taking the trains.
+This is because the trains are at capacity and when outages occur, it severely affects passengers, leaving many stranded at a station, missing their flight.
+No official plans have been released, but the price is expected to be around $300 million to $700 million.
+Construction is expected to start in 2027 and last through 2028 or 2029.